Introduction to Redberry: a computer algebra system designed for tensor manipulation: Basics

 where $W_{abcd}$ is a Weyl tensor.
 In order to proof this identity using a Young projector, one need to apply the following substitution to the above expression:

 This identity is derived from the Ricci cyclic identity and ordinary permutational symmetries of the Weyl tensor.
 The following Redberry code proofs the identity (\ref{eq:WeylIdentity}):

 \begin{sout} 0 \end{sout} At the moment Redberry have no built-in functionality to construct substitutions like (\ref{eq:WeylYoung}) based on the Young projectors.
 But, as could be seen from the above example, if one define the corresponding substitution manually, then Redberry allows to work with multi-term symmetries in the Cadabra way.
-Authors plan to incorporate support of Young projectors in the next release of Redberry.
+Authors plan to incorporate support of Young projectors in the upcoming releases of Redberry.